 Prior to the 1976 California Capitol Restoration Project, no guidelines or advisory authority existed to preserve and maintain the historical integrity of the Capitol and its artifacts, antiques and art.
-Consequently, succeeding administrations were unrestricted and free to do as they saw fit with the premises, its architecture and historical contents.
+Consequently, succeeding administrations were unrestricted and unguided in their changes to the building's architecture and historical contents.
 In February 1976, by Joint Resolution of the Legislature, the Capitol Restoration Project was declared the State's Bicentennial Project and a Capitol Commission was authorized to protect its historical and architectural restoration integrity in perpetuity.
-The Commission was to be composed of qualified individuals in architecture, history and government who would review the maintenance, restoration, development, and management of this landmark building.
+The Commission was to be composed of qualified individuals in architecture, history and government who would review the maintenance, restoration, development and management of this landmark building.

-The seven-member Commission was officially established in 1984 after the close of the Capitol Restoration Project.
+The seven-member Commission was officially established in1984 after the close of the Capitol Restoration Project.
 It was provided specific powers to review and advise the Legislature on any development, improvement, or change in the Historic State Capitol.
 The Commission met sporadically from September 1985 through April 1987.
 In 1998, the Commission reconvened with new members and recommitted itself to establishing advisory and working relationships with other stewards of the Capitol.
 In 2012, new legislation revised the definition of "Historic State Capitol" to include portions of the East Annex that contain historic fabric, as defined, and Capitol Park, provided that the park is included in the Historic State Capitol upon adoption by the Joint Rules Committee of a master plan regarding Capitol Park.